andey-robins/lectures/ssd/01-start-slides.md

 - It turns out, pure javascript doesn't integrate with the DOM very well
 - Wouldn't it be nice if there was a tool which allows us to interact with the DOM?

-*"Anonymous is tired of corporate interests controlling the internet and silencing the people’s rights to spread information, but more importantly, the right to SHARE with one another.
-The RIAA and the MPAA feign to aid the artists and their cause; yet they do no such thing.
-In their eyes is not hope, only dollar signs.
-Anonymous will not stand this any longer."* - Anonymous

 ## First iPhone (2007)

 - Did for mobile computing what the Apple ][ did for home computing